 Voters should wear a clean face-covering when visiting the Vote Center

-Gloves, hand sanitizer, masks, and one-time use only pens will be made available to voters
+Gloves, hand sanitizer, masks, and one-time use pens will be made available to all voters

-- Staff working at the Vote Centers will be wearing gloves and masks; plastic barriers will also be set-up to ensure protection while voters are checking-in
+Staff working at the Vote Centers will be wearing masks and gloves; plastic barriers will also be set-up to ensure protection while voters are checking-in

-- The Ballot Marking Devices will be sanitized after every voter
+All Accessible Ballot Marking Devices and voting booths will be sanitized after every voter

-- If you have a disability or need assistance, please let the Vote Center staff know
+If you have a disability or need assistance while visiting a Vote Center, please let a staff member know.

 If at all possible, PLEASE vote early.
 Early ballots are counted first!

-Our goal is to ensure safe, secure, and healthy voting experience for our voters and staff.
+Our goal is to ensure a safe, secure, and a healthy voting experience for our voters and staff.
 Please don’t hesitate to reach out to our office for more information, questions, or concerns.